-Talking to Children About Sex as an Entry Point to Conversation about Comprehensive Sexuality Education learn how to discuss the topic with their children as a parenting tool.
+Talking to Children About Sex as an Entry Point to Conversation about Comprehensive Sexuality Education Bringing up topics about sexual behaviors, sexually transmitted diseases, teen pregnancy, etc. might quiet some parents and kill the conversation before it starts, but we found that parents were eager to learn how to discuss the topic with their children as a parenting tool.
 Most parents and caregivers had questions about when is the appropriate time to talk to their children about sex and sexuality.
 Several shared anecdotes of being stumped by questions coming from their children at a very young age.
 How early should we begin?
 What do we say?
 Will discussing the topic give them a green light to experiment?
 These were just some of the questions that came up during the conversations.